Pepys: Fire of London

-Samuel Pepys' diary of the following days, dramatised by Hattie Naylor, reveals the unfolding drama.
+Samuel Pepys' diary of the following days, dramatised by Hattie Naylor, reveals the unfolding drama of 350 years ago.

 Theme music: Gather Ye Rosebuds While Ye May, words by Robert Herrick and music by William Lawes, sung by Bethany Hughes.
 Lute, baroque guitar and theorbo played by David Miller.
 Violin and viol by Annika Gray, and recorders by Alice Baxter.

 A BBC/Cymru Wales production, directed by Kate McAll.